 The conformal isomorphism $F\colon T\to \HH$ is determined uniquely by requiring that $F(5)=5$ and $F'(5)>0$.
 Since $T$ is symmetric with respect to the real axis, this implies that $F([5,\infty))=[5,\infty)$.
 By the expanding property of $F$, we have $F(t)>t$ for $t>5$.

-This completes the description of $T$ and $F$, depending on the sequences $(R_j)$, $(\chi_j)$, $(U_j)$ and $(C_j)$, which are chosen as part of an inductive construction below.
+This completes the description of $T$ and $F$, depending on the sequences $(R_j)$, $(\chi_j)$, $(U_j)$ and $(C_j)$, which are chosen as part of a recursive construction below.
 To carry out and analyse this construction, we need to estimate $F$ on parts of the tract while only having made the first $k$ such choices, for $k\geq 0$.
 To this end, we define the ``partial tract''